Adélie penguin: Breeding

 Young Adélie penguins that have no experience in social interaction may react to false cues when the penguins gather to breed.
 They may, for instance, attempt to mate with other males, with young chicks or with dead females.
 Levick was the first to record such behaviour (1911–12), but his notes were deemed too indecent for publication at the time; they were rediscovered and published in 2012.
 "The pamphlet, declined for publication with the official Scott expedition reports, commented on the frequency of sexual activity, auto-erotic behaviour and seemingly aberrant behaviour of young unpaired males and females, including necrophilia, sexual coercion, sexual and physical abuse of chicks and homosexual behaviour," states the analysis written by Douglas Russell and colleagues William Sladen and David Ainley.
 "His observations were, however, accurate, valid and, with the benefit of hindsight, deserving of publication."
 Levick observed the Adélie penguins at Cape Adare, the site of the largest Adélie penguin rookery in the world.
 As of June 2012, he has been the only one to study this particular colony and he observed it for an entire breeding cycle.
 The discovery significantly illuminates the behaviour of the species whose population some researchers believe to be a bellwether of climate change.

+Some Adélie penguins also actively and deliberately engage in homosexual activity.
+In one instance recorded in 1996, two wild male individuals courted each other and took turns mounting and copulating with each other.
+The reciprocal nature of the event indicates that both individuals were aware that they were courting and copulating with another male.
+The observing researchers suggested that this was practice for heterosexual encounters or a "response to high sexual motivation but a lack of females."